obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. These examples refer to `task.due`, but they can be used on any of the date properties show in the section [[#Values for Dates in Tasks]] above.
 1. The `TasksDate` formatting methods use the [moment.js format characters](https://momentjs.com/docs/#/displaying/format/).
+1. The `TasksDate` formatting methods all take an optional `fallBackText` string value, which is the value to use when there is no date. <br>The `fallBackText` value can be any of:
+    - a fixed string, such as `'no date'`,
+    - an [[Expressions|expression]], such as `task.priorityName` or `task.priorityNameGroupText`,
+    - an empty string `''` or `""`, meaning 'do not add a heading for tasks missing this date property'.
 1. You can see the current [TasksDate source code](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/src/Scripting/TasksDate.ts), to explore its implementation.
 1. `task.due.toISOString(true)` prevents UTC conversion - see the [moment documentation](https://momentjs.com/docs/#/displaying/as-iso-string/)
 1. `category` divides dates in to 4 named groups: